-In the ground water samples collected, only Electrical Conductivity was found in higher concentration.
-The ground water collected is from Borewell and well water and is not used for drinking purpose.
+For carrying out a study on the Land Environment, twelve ground water samples are collected.
+Chemical Oxygen Demand, Nitrate, Total Ammonia, Fluoride and Total Kjeldahl Nitrogen was found in higher concentration in many of the samples collected.
+The ground water collected is from Borewell and is not used for drinking purpose.